 Step 6 – Separately, break the eggs in a bowl and whisk them with salt.
 Once well mixed, add the eggs to the large bowl and mix them together with the potatoes, onions and chorizo.

 Step 7 – To make the tortilla, I suggest you use a frying pan that matches in size with a flat plate.
 Also, keep such plate handy, as it will be your tool when you need to flip the tortilla.
 Place some olive oil in the pan on a medium heat and add all your ingredients in.
-Let it cook for about 10 minutes, moving it every now and then: when you can see that the whole tortilla is detached from the bottom, it’s time to flip it.
+Let it cook for about 10 minutes, moving the pan every now and then: when you can see that the whole tortilla is detached from the bottom, it’s time to flip it.